 On the contrary, the most water absorbent is cotton and wool.
 While these materials make sure soft and comfortable socks, they soak up moisture that then is trapped in the fibers.
 This means the feet remain wet, combined with friction causes blisters.

-Best Moisture-Wicking Socks
+Where To Find Moisture-Wicking Socks

 So where does one find moisture-wicking socks?
 Local running or sports stores sell moisture-wicking socks.
 The same is true for online retailers and sites like Amazon.